Introduction

 What about herbicides?

-Again, if you look on-line, there are many reports and recommendations – some good, some not so good.
+If you look on-line you will find many reports and recommendations – some good, some not so good.
 One of the most commonly recommended herbicide treatments is triclopyr.
 But, in my experience triclopyr is less effective than glyphosate.
 What does the research show?

 1. Timing makes a difference.